Educate Your Customers And Explode Your Revenue with Adrian Ulsh

 Most businesses these days focus solely on attracting new customers, but I would encourage you as a business coach to direct your client’s to spend a good chunk of their time retaining their current and former customers.
 These are people they know have already bought from them and are likely to do so again!

 Follow this rule: take the time to market and sell new products to your old customers and less time trying to sell old products to new customers.
-If you do, I guarantee you will see a drastic change in your sales, customer quality, and market dominance.
+In order to see a drastic change in your sales, customer quality, and market dominance, visit https://www.challengerinc.com/challenger-sales-marketing/ to find the best platform your team can use.

 Follow these key elements to retain your current customers